monokaijs/1670/readme.md

 # CMS Project - Manual
-*This project was written by [MonokaiJs](https://www.facebook.com/MonokaiJssss), please do not remove this credit line in any means of use*
+*This project was written by [MonokaiJs](https://www.facebook.com/MonokaiJssss), please do not remove this credit line in any means of use.*

 ### Installation
 Please run this script gently and carefully checking the dependencies.